clinicedc/edc-appointment/README.md

 ### `CreatesAppointmentsModelMixin`

-A model mixin for the model that triggers the creation of appointments.
+A model mixin for the model that triggers the creation of appointments when the model is saved.
 This is typically an enrollment model.

 Adds the model field `facility`.
 The value of field `facility` tells the `CreateAppointmentsMixin` to create appointments for the subject on dates that are available at the `facility`.